DavidAnson/markdownlint/README.md

 disabling a tag name (ex: `whitespace`) affects all rules having that tag.

 The `default` rule is applied first, then keys are processed in order from top to bottom with later values overriding earlier ones.
+Keys (including rule names, tags, and `default`) are not case-sensitive.

 Example: